codm41556-dev/Cloudbox-Addon-Uploader/README.md

 as normal - `RequestCloudboxDownload` doesn't care that the package type is new.

-## What was actually tested vs. just reviewed
+## What was actually tested vs. just reviewed and added

-**Ran and verified working**, end-to-end, including checking the exact bytes returned:
+**Ran and verified working and added**, end-to-end, including checking the exact bytes returned:
 - `schema.sql` against real MariaDB, including every exact query string from `db/*.go` (not just similar ones)